-Social media is an essential tool for anyone involved in the live music business: It’s the primary way fans connect with your shows and that you connect with your fans.
-But social platforms’ ubiquity comes with a dark side: Scammers have flocked to social media, particularly Facebook Events, hoping to make a quick buck off dedicated fans who missed out on show tickets.
+Social media is an essential tool for anyone involved in the live music business.
+It’s the primary way fans connect with your shows and that you connect with your fans.
+But social platforms’ ubiquity comes with a dark side.
+Scammers have flocked to social media, particularly to run concert ticket scams on Facebook Events, hoping to make a quick buck off dedicated fans who missed out on show tickets.

-Spot fraud: Stilted language in posts and comments
+Spot online ticket fraud: Stilted language in posts and comments

 Neither off-kilter English nor curious-looking profile data is necessarily enough to mark a fraudster.
-But if the details don’t add up — and something just doesn’t feel right — learn to trust your gut.
+But if the details don’t add up — and something just doesn’t feel right — trust your gut.

 Prevent fraudsters from reaching fans